bgplab/bgplab/docs/3-upcoming.md

 * Use a hierarchy of route reflectors
 * Reduce routing instabilities with BGP route flap dampening
 * Implement policy-based routing with BGP
+* Remote-triggered black hole
+* External bogon feed
+* Centralized route collection service (like bgp.tools)
+* Using RPKI for route validation (with Routinator as the source of RPKI information)

+See [this LinkedIn post](https://www.linkedin.com/feed/update/urn:li:activity:7211620163396263936/) for more details.

+## Advanced Scenarios

+* Multihop EBGP sessions with servers
+* BGP as a firewall high availability protocol
+* Multihop EBGP peering in a high-availability firewall scenario
+* Peering across a hidden router (example: Azure vWan)
+* Firewall-on-a-stick scenario with two VRFs in the directly attached router.

+See [this blog post](https://blog.ipspace.net/2024/06/ebgp-multihop-use-cases.html) for more details.

 ## Use MPLS with BGP